Be Bored

 *The average person spends about twelve hours per day staring at screens (phones, computers, electronic reading devices, TVs, etc.).

-If tech addiction causes damage to adult's brains, just think of what it does to a developing child's brain.
-Dr. Victoria Dunckley, MD, specializes in working with children who have what is refereed to as "Electronic Screen Syndrome."
-Some of the symptoms from this include: dysregulated moods (irritable, tearful, rageful, etc.), impaired cognition (poor focus, forgetful, and disorganized), and dysfunctional behavior (oppositional, impulsive, and low empathy).
+Dr. Victoria Dunckley, MD, specializes in working with children who have what is referred to as "Electronic Screen Syndrome."
+Some of the symptoms from this include dysregulated moods (irritable, tearful, rageful, etc.), impaired cognition (poor focus, forgetful, and disorganized), and dysfunctional behavior (oppositional, impulsive, and low empathy).

-From a neurological perspective, brain scans of tech-addicted individuals reveals the extensive damages that our devices and gadgets can wreak on our brains, including: gray matter atrophy, thinner cortex, white matter fragmentation, reduced dopamine (receptors and transporters), and abnormal processing.
+From a neurological perspective, brain scans of tech-addicted individuals reveal the extensive damage that our devices and gadgets can wreak on our brains, including gray matter atrophy, thinner cortex, white matter fragmentation, reduced dopamine (receptors and transporters), and abnormal processing.
 Basically, the brains of tech- addicted individuals look similar in terms of damage to the brains of people who suffer from alcohol and substance abuse.

-If you think about it in our age of distraction, we don't allow ourselves to just "be" anymore.
 When is the last time you just sat and did nothing?
 I'm not suggesting you become a sloth.
 I am suggesting, however, that you build in a few pockets of silence and stillness per day when you put your phone down and let yourself be bored.
 It seems that boredom is the great enemy in our society.
 Part of the reason for this is because we are not comfortable sitting along with just our thoughts and emotions.
-We immediately have to pull out our phones and look at social media or monkey videos on YouTube.
+We immediately have to pull out our phones and look at social media.
 Sitting alone with our thoughts and emotions has its benefits.
 Most significantly, it will help you to improve your self-awareness.
 Being bored isn't a bad thing, either.
 Entering a state of boredom clears space in our heads.
 This space is where we tap into creativity and imagination.
 Great stuff happens here!

-next time your children asks for their devices because they say they are bored, say "No." Tell them that boredom is a good thing.
+And the next time your children ask for their devices because they are “bored," say "No." Tell them that boredom is a good thing.
 They may look at you like you are crazy and pitch a fit initially.
 However, over time, they will thank you for it.